 Before we dive into fixing the problem, let’s first explore actions you can take before the hacker ever gets the chance to delete your account.

-If you aren’t sure whether your Facebook account is compromised, you can verify whether someone is using your Facebook account or not.
-Catching the problem at onset is the best-case scenario when it comes to recovering your account.
+If you aren’t sure whether your Facebook account is compromised, you should verify whether or not someone is using your Facebook account.
+Catching the problem at the onset is the best-case scenario for recovering your account.

 Assuming you didn’t catch this email in time, that’s ok.
 There are still other options to help you recover your Facebook account after deletion, even if the hacker changed your login credentials.

 How to Recover a Hacked and Deleted Account

 The good thing about account deletion is that Facebook doesn’t delete it right away.
 Instead, it keeps the account “alive” but makes it invisible to your friends for 30 days.
 Here’s how to go about recovering a hacked and deleted account.